-Whole-genome sequencing is the most comprehensive method for analyzing the genome.
+Whole-genome sequencing (WGS) is a comprehensive method for analyzing entire genomes.
 Genomic information has been instrumental in identifying inherited disorders, characterizing the mutations that drive cancer progression, and tracking disease outbreaks.
 Rapidly dropping sequencing costs and the ability to produce large volumes of data with today’s sequencers make whole-genome sequencing a powerful tool for genomics research.

-While whole-genome sequencing is commonly associated with sequencing human genomes, the scalable, flexible nature of next-generation sequencing (NGS) technology makes it equally useful for sequencing any species, such as agriculturally important livestock, plants, or disease-related microbes.
+While this method is commonly associated with sequencing human genomes, the scalable, flexible nature of next-generation sequencing (NGS) technology makes it equally useful for sequencing any species, such as agriculturally important livestock, plants, or disease-related microbes.

-Sequencing large genomes (> 5 Mb), such as human, plant, or animal genomes, can provide valuable information for studies of disease and population genetics.Learn More
+Sequencing large genomes (> 5 Mb), such as human, plant, or animal genomes, can provide valuable information for disease research and population genetics.Learn More

 Small genome sequencing (≤ 5 Mb) involves sequencing the entire genome of a bacterium, virus, or other microbe.
 Without requiring bacterial culture, researchers can sequence thousands of small organisms in parallel using NGS.Learn More